FerdinandZhong/vllm-playground/deployments/README.md

 # Deployment Configurations

-This directory contains deployment configurations and scripts for running vLLM WebUI on Kubernetes and OpenShift.
+This directory contains deployment configurations and scripts for running vLLM Playground on Kubernetes and OpenShift.

 ## Available Deployments

 ### ☸️ kubernetes-deployment.yaml
-Standard Kubernetes deployment manifest for vLLM WebUI.
+Standard Kubernetes deployment manifest for vLLM Playground.

 **Features:**
 - Deployment with GPU support